Good days and bad days

-And I look around and think: Is this it?
-Is this all there is?
+And I look around and think: Is this all there is?

-It’s not a matter of self-pity; it’s an assessment, and usually part of a recurring inner dialogue that is extremely measured in tone.
-Admittedly, when I’m low on sleep and not feeling up to par I’m more likely to plunge directly off the cliff in conversations with myself.
-Issues of health, money, isolation, commitments I cannot meet, the rapidly approaching empty nest, and even more rapidly approaching end of my credit line – these are all real challenges and not a matter of positive-thinking my way out of them.
+It’s not a matter of self-pity; this is an assessment, and usually part of a recurring inner dialogue that is extremely measured in tone.
+Admittedly, when I’m low on sleep and not feeling up to par, I’m more likely to plunge directly off the cliff in conversations with myself over issues of health, money, isolation, commitments I cannot meet, the rapidly approaching empty nest, and even more rapidly approaching end of my credit line.
+These are, after all, real challenges.
+I cannot positive-think my way out of them.

-And thus, two very quiet, very private questions surface: how much longer can I survive?
-And then – is this it?
+And thus, two very quiet, very private, potentially insidious questions surface: How much longer can I survive?
+And then – Is this it?

 The good, the bad, and the physician

-The fact is, I have no major diseases.
-I am relatively healthy, and for that I am enormously grateful.
-But I do have a medically diagnosed and documented sleep disorder which has been wreaking havoc with my body for many months.
+The fact is, I have no major diseases, I am relatively healthy, and for that I am enormously grateful.
+But I do have a medically diagnosed sleep disorder which has been wreaking havoc with my body for many months.
 Medications (apparently) need to be rotated in order to deal with this condition.
 And my one little magical medication has not been changed in 10 years.

 I have been extraordinarily fortunate in that it worked more or less effectively for a decade.
-As best I can tell, that’s no longer the case.
+Best I can tell, that’s no longer the case.